-After a quick shower, he threw his coat on, might as well see if there are any new cases.
-Luckily it had started to rain, though he didn’t have a working umbrella.
-Being wet was still a preferred alternative to the glare.
+After a quick shower, he threw his coat on, might as well see if there are any new cases for him to work on.
+Luckily it had started to rain.
+Though he didn’t have a working umbrella, being wet was still a preferred alternative to the sun’s harsh glare.

 Walking into his office, he took off his soaking hat and coat.